Candidates for Co-President

 Karla has served as secretary, public relations chair, booksale coordinator and president in her Brevard branch.
 She has served at the state level as Secretary (under then President Nancy Shoemaker) and Co-President of AAUW NC (with Lill VanOrder).
-She has one year remaining in her current term as AAUW NC Vice President, with major responsibility for communication and publishing the Tar Heel News.
+At the state level, she now has major responsibility for communication and publishing the Tar Heel News.
 Karla has been a part of two restructuring processes at the state level.
 She was instrumental in developing the Public Policy Project (PPP) three years ago.
 She now serves on the AAUW NC Public Policy leadership team, and chairs the Voter Education/Public Policy Committee in the Brevard branch.

 Karla is currently a member of the Tar Heel Branch Board of Directors and is seeking another term in that position.
 She believes that the Tar Heel branch, as a model for “virtual” AAUW membership, is an ideal recruiting tool for attracting a broad, younger base of new members, particularly at the post secondary level.
-Her goal for the Tar Heel Branch is to involve more members in public policy, using every avenue of electronic communication available to each member, to influence legislation and state/federal election outcomes.
+Her goal for the Tar Heel Branch is to involve more members in public policy advocacy, using every avenue of electronic communication available to each member, to influence legislation and state/federal election outcomes.

 Diane Schneider, a native of New York, attended college in Virginia, earning her B.S. in Elementary Education at James Madison University (1973) and both her Masters degree in Special Education/Learning Disabilities (1977) and her Doctor of Education degree/Education Leadership & Policy Studies (1992) at the University of Virginia.
 She has taught grades K-12 in both the regular classroom and programs for special needs students, over the course of her careeer, in both private and public schools.
 Currently, Diane is working as an educational consultant and private tutor in the greater Charlotte area.